-EDC has become quite the buzzword in the last few years.
-It was first popularized in the survivalist and prepper communities before finding its way into the mainstream.
-Nowadays, most men are familiar with the concept.
+EDC stands for “everyday carry.”
+In recent years, EDC has become something of a buzzword.
+It was first popularized in the survivalist and prepper communities before landing in the mainstream.
+These days, most men are familiar with the concept.
 But what exactly is it?
 Why should you care, and what else should you be carrying?
 Let’s dive in with a beginner’s guide to crafting the best EDC kit for you.

 To be clear, we’re not talking about the random things that accumulate in your pockets after a day out of the house.
 Spare change, gum wrappers, and Taco Bell receipts don’t count.
 We’re referring specifically to the tools and personal items that get you through the day.
 Every item in your EDC kit should have a clear purpose.

-A thoughtful EDC kit keeps you prepared, ready to tackle the routine tasks you encounter throughout the day.
+A thoughtful EDC kit keeps you prepared, making you ready to tackle the routine tasks you encounter throughout the day.
 Let’s break down the most common reasons for caring about your own everyday carry.

 - Stay prepared: Having even a basic multitool means you’re better prepared than 90% of folks out there.
 That sense of preparedness leads to confidence that, no matter what situation you find yourself in, you’ll be ready.
 Because self-reliance is a skill worth cultivating.